raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/using-usb-webcams.md

 ---
 layout: page
-title: Working with USB webcams
+title: Using USB webcams
 parent: Electronics
 nav_order: 5
 ---

-# Working with USB webcam(s)
+# Using USB webcams with the Raspberry Pi
 {: .no_toc }

 In most cases it is best to use a Raspberry Pi camera module.
 However, to help you with those cases you still want to use a USB webcam, follow the below guide.